jenca-adam/awiki/pages/PROJECT_comparison/page.md

 * [other references](BIBs): (strasser1985mathematical: minimax thm., kitaev1997quantum, watrous2011theory: diamond norm,
-  renner2008security, konig2009theoperational: cond. min entropy, operational interpretation, chiribella2008memory, gutoski2012onameasure: N-diamond norm, testers; plavala2019notes: the BS(NC) category
+  renner2008security, konig2009theoperational: cond. min entropy, operational interpretation, chiribella2008memory, gutoski2012onameasure: N-diamond norm, testers; plavala2019notes: the BS(NC) category)

+---

-## Further ideas
+## Further ideas/to do

 * Look at the classical randomization theorem (Strasser, Le Cam, Torgersen), check the relation to weak-strong convergence of experiments.
 What do we get for quantum?